egonSchiele/contracts.ruby/TUTORIAL.md

 person({:name => "Adit", :age => 42, :foo => "bar"})
 ```

 even though we don't specify a type for `:foo`.
+If you need this check though, use `StrictHash` instead.

 Peruse this contract on the keys and values of a Hash.